temurchichua/temurchichua/resume.md

    - Contributed to the development of QartNLP, an open-source tool for Georgian language processing.
    - Website: [QartNLP](https://qartnlp.iliauni.edu.ge/)

-2. SypteR - a simple front-end testing tool-set for Python.
+2. SypteR - a simple front-end testing toolset for Python.

    - Repository: [SypteR](https://github.com/temurchichua/sypter)